clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-player-2.rst

     Figure 8: VMware Workstation 14 Player - Power on virtual machine

+.. include:: ../bare-metal-install/bare-metal-install.rst

 #.
-Follow the :ref:`bare-metal-install` (starting at the `Install Clear Linux
-    on your target system` section) guide to complete the installation of
+Follow the :ref:`install-on-target` guide to complete the installation of
     |CL|.

 #.
 After the installation is complete, follow the |CL| instruction to reboot it.